andrewpking/andrewpking.github.io/_pages/about.md

 Currently, I am a Computer Science undergraduate student at UW Seattle with an expected graduation date of Spring 2024.
 I completed my associates degree from Seattle Central College in Applied Sciences and Physics in June 2021.

+This summer I am helping build a mental health app called [Solala](https://solala.app).
+I am a junior programmer and a research lead.
+You can read more about my role [here](https://solala.app/drew.html).
+My goal is to obtain an internship for Summer 2023 and get involved with research and big data during the next academic calendar year.

-In my free time I volunteer on the Community Action Board at the Fred Hutch HIV Vaccine trial, I am an avid cityscape explorer, and I cat sit for my family on the peninsula.
+In my free time I volunteer on the Community Action Board at the [Fred Hutch HIV Vaccine trial](https://www.fredhutch.org/en/research/divisions/vaccine-infectious-disease-division/research/immunology-and-vaccine-development/seattle-vaccine-trials-unit.html), I am an avid cityscape explorer, and I cat sit for my family on the peninsula.

+My passion is taking on real world problems by wrangling data into meaningful solutions.